mlflow/mlflow-website/website/blog/2024-08-29-autogen-pyfunc/index.md

 # mlflow_ui_server.terminate()
 ```

-If you're not running interactively, you can simply run the follow shell command.
+If you're not running interactively, you can simply run the follow shell command and navigate to the associated host and port in your web browser.

 ```bash
 mlflow ui